biodash/biodash.github.io/content/codeclub/04_ggplot2/index.md

 </div>

 What is the correlation between petal length and width in these species?
 Are longer petals also wider?
 We can visualize this with a scatterplot.
-But first let's look a the ggplot template:
+But first let's look a the ggplot template.
+(Note the package is **ggplot2**, the command is `ggplot`.)

     ggplot(data = <DATA>) +
       <GEOM_FUNCTION>(mapping = aes(<MAPPINGS>))

 These are the obligatory parts of any plot.
-The first argument to `ggplot` is the data frame:
+The first argument to `ggplot()` is the data frame:

 <div class="highlight">